jackmacdougall/SYSC4806-TeamJORA/README.md

   Service: The intermediary between the controllers and the repositories

 # Setup
-    Use this heroku url - https://peerassessmenttool-jora.herokuapp.com/, in order to run the application.
-Note that it uses a postgresql database fir persistence
+    Use this heroku url - (https://peerassessmenttool-jora.herokuapp.com/), in order to run the application.
+Note that it uses a postgresql database for persistence

 # UML Class Diagram
 ![UML Class Diagram](https://github.com/jackmacdougall/SYSC4806-TeamJORA/blob/master/Docs/UML-%20Milestone%202.png)